Saryps/PlotterCAM/README.md

 - Actually gives you an **accurate time estimate**?
 - Doesn't require installing half the internet to run?

 Most free tools generate pure G1 line floods.
 Paid tools lock G2/G3 arc output behind paywalls.
-GRBLPlotter can do it but has a learning curve so steep it has no YouTube tutorials.
+The few tools that do everything are so complex they're almost impossible to get started with.
 PlotterCAM does all of it in a single HTML file.

 ---